 Martin ThomsonMartin Thomson is a partner with DLA Piper in Auckland.
-He has over 25 years' experience advising clients on corporate and commercial law in New Zealand and the United Kingdom.
+He has over 30 years' experience advising clients on corporate and commercial law in New Zealand and the United Kingdom.
 Martin is a specialist in mergers & acquisitions, Overseas Investment Act & Regulations, securities law, company law, joint ventures, and commercial law & contracts.
 While Martin has experience advising on transactions across a broad range of sectors, he has a particular focus on advising overseas organisations including from China investing in the primary sector.
 This has included investments in the forestry, agriculture, dairy and meat processing and wine sectors.
-Martin together with Terence Ng jointly heads DLA Piper's China practice, which focuses on providing advice to organisations undertaking investments between China and New Zealand.
+He regularly advises on issues arising under the Overseas Investment Act.
+Martin heads DLA Piper's China practice, which focuses on providing advice to organisations undertaking investments between China and New Zealand.
 The firm's Chinese clients have undertaken investments in the agriculture, dairy and meat processing, property development, tourism and health product sectors.
 Martin is the Chairman of the New Zealand China Trade Association, New Zealand’s longest-serving and largest China-related business association.
-NZCTA works closely with businesses and both Governments to promote trade and investment between China and New Zealand, having done so for over 33 years.
-Martin has also been actively involved in establishing DLA Piper New Zealand's exclusive relationship with global law firm DLA Piper, which has offices in all major countries including in Beijing, Shanghai and Hong Kong.
+NZCTA works closely with businesses and both Governments to promote trade and investment between China and New Zealand, having done so for over 40 years.
+Martin is also a member of the New Zealand China Council.
+Martin has also been actively involved in establishing DLA Piper New Zealand's relationship with global law firm DLA Piper, which has offices in all major countries including in Beijing, Shanghai and Hong Kong.

 Honorary Executive Life Members

-Stuart Ferguson has since 1991 been elected to 4 terms of 2 years each to date as Chairman of the association and during that time has hosted a number of Chinese Leading Politicians, including Zhu Rong Ji, Wu Yi and Bo Xi Lai.
+Stuart Ferguson has since 1991 been elected to 4 terms of 2 years each to date as Chairman of the association and during that time has hosted a number of Chinese Leading Politicians, including Zhu Rong Ji, Wu Yi.

 He has visited China on more than 70 occasions and been the Leader of numerous trade delegations sponsored by NZCTA.